uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 };
 ```

 This component provides the landing page, dashboard page, styling infrastructure, user authentication, Firebase database integrations, Stripe integration, and some other features like dashboard side navigation, and user subscription billing management.
-All of these features require some configuration information that the user will need to provide and is consumed through the plugin system.
+All of these features require some configuration information that the user will need to provide.

 - `bowhead-functions` (required)